Ruubarb/CS50_Notes/Week 5 - Data Structures/inDepthNotes.md

 ---

 ### Arrays and Linked Lists
-Both arrays and linked lists are collection of the same data type.
+Both arrays and linked lists are collections of the same data type.
 They have their advantages and disadvantages.

-With arrays, you can search for an element in the array without going through the entire array by simply looking for a particular index number.
+With arrays, you can search for a single element by simply looking for a particular index number.
 However, arrays have a fixed capacity, meaning if your array has a length of 100, adding 101 items or more causes problems.

 With linked lists, the capacity is dynamic, it can expand and shrink as needed.
 However, a [linear search](https://github.com/00SaadChaudhry/CS50_Notes/blob/master/Week%203%20-%20Algorithms/notes.md#linear-search) needs to be done through the list to find one item, you can't just tell the program to specifically find an item.